 - Sift together the all-purpose flour, cake flour, baking powder, salt and baking soda.
 Set aside.

-- Using an electric mixer, cream together the softened butter, granulated sugar, vanilla and almond extract.
+- Using an electric mixer, cream together the softened butter, granulated sugar, vanilla, butter and almond extracts.
 Beat with a mixer for around 3-4 minutes.

 - Add the eggs one at a time beating well after each addition.
 Stop and scrape the sides of the bowl periodically so all ingredients will combine.